 Truth time.
 I go to a Learning Squirrel High School.
 Don’t judge.

 On second thought, judge away.
 Learning Squirrel is one step above attending class in a junkyard.
 But what do you expect?
 Everything’s made out of garbage these days.
 At least, I have my freelance work to keep Mom and me housed, clothed, and fed.
 How?
 I’m your regular high school science geek for hire, except my work manipulates space-time.
-The good news is that these gigs pay really well; the bad news is that Poppa C’s government likes to kill people like me for ‘independent scientific thought.’
+The good news is that these gigs pay really well; the bad news is that the government likes to kill people like me.
 Whatever.
 I’m not worried; hiding from their detection systems is easy for me.

 Then I screw up one of my illegal projects.
 Badly.

 In fact, things go so sideways that my house slips into two-dimensional space-time.
-The shift only lasts for a few seconds, but that’s long enough to set off a dozen alarms at the HQ for Poppa C’s Elite Forces.
+The shift only lasts for a few seconds, but that’s long enough to set off a dozen government alarms.
 If those goons track me down, Mom and I are as good as dead.
 Long story short, I need to pay someone off, hide the evidence, and keep us safe.

 Want the latest Dimension Drift news, release updates, and special offers?
 Sign up for our newsletter!